VirtFusionExpert/Coffee/README.md

 ---

-## Known issue (platform, not the app)

-Live agent runs currently fail with
-`Failed making field 'org.joget.ai.agent.model.AgentTaskMetadata#useMemory' accessible …` —
-a bug in Joget's own **`agent-builder-plugin-8.2.2`** (its JSON deserializer can't read that field).
-It reproduces on a brand-new, trivial agent, so it's a platform-side issue, not something in the app's setup.
-**Fix:** update the AI Agent Builder plugin via **System Settings → Manage Plugins** to a version newer than 8.2.2, or wait for the hosted instance to be patched.
-Full detail in `BUILD_LOG.md` (challenge #6).

----

 ## Files in this submission
 - `README.md` — this file.
 - `CHECKLIST.md` — every assessment requirement mapped to status.